Somerville, Massachusetts: Deindustrialization and decline

 By mid-century, powerful social and economic forces precipitated a period of industrial and population decline that lasted into the 1980s.
 The postwar period was characterized by the ascent of the private automobile, which carried significant implications for Somerville.
 Streetcar lines that had crisscrossed the city since 1890 were systematically ripped out and commuter rail service was discontinued at the city's eight railway stations, one by one.
 Passenger rail service along the Fitchburg and Lowell lines had been declining for some time, and stations such as the Winter Hill station at Gilman Square were removed as early as the late 1940s.
 Passenger rail service stopped altogether by 1958.

 The number of cars on Somerville's streets continued to rise, and road construction projects proliferated.
 The Alewife Brook Parkway, Mystic Valley Parkway and the Fells Connector Parkways, originally conceived in the 1890s as a means for city residents to reach the metropolitan parks, evolved into congested commuter routes for suburban drivers.
-Highway projects were advanced in the wake of the Federal Highway Aid Act (1956), in some instances displacing entire neighborhoods.
+Highway projects were advanced in the wake of the Federal-Aid Highway Act of 1956, in some instances displacing entire neighborhoods.
 The Brickbottom neighborhood was razed in 1950 to prepare for a proposed Inner Belt Expressway, and construction of Interstate 93 resulted in demolition of homes in The States neighborhood during the late 1960s.

+In 1970, the state authorized rent control in municipalities with more than 50,000 residents.
+Somerville, Lynn, Brookline, and Cambridge subsequently adopted rent control.
+Rent control was repealed statewide in 1994 via ballot initiative.
+At the time, only Boston, Cambridge, and Brookline had rent control measures in place.

 Industry slowly moved outward to the metropolitan fringes, encouraged by highway access and cheap, undeveloped land.
 The Ford Motor Plant in Assembly Square, which had been one of the region's largest employers, closed its doors in 1958 with severe consequences for the local economy.
 From the late 1950s through the early 1970s, Finast Supermarkets used the building that had earlier housed the Ford assembly plant on Middlesex Avenue, but in 1976 it too closed its doors.
 By 1976, Assembly Square was becoming a ghost town: Finast Stores, the Boston and Maine Railroad, and Ford Motor Company, which had each paid the city over $1 million in annual taxes, were gone.
 By the late 1970s, Somerville was losing population, revenue and jobs.

 Somerville also has a history of racial tension.
 It only hired its first black police officer, a person named Francis Moore, in 1974.
 Moore subsequently won a suit charging that the police department was "blatantly discriminatory" against him, including an episode in which he was told to patrol the East Somerville neighborhood of Glen Park at night without his issued firearm, night stick, Mace, or communication devices.
 Moore's name had been written on a barrel in the neighborhood and used for target practice by local youth.